WHAT IS ZEPETO?

 Having control over your privacy is the foundation to feeling safer on any social platform.
 While there are volumes of amazing content to experience and create in ZEPETO, it is critical for each user to decide who is able to see their posts, view their network, privately message them, and tag them in content or comments.

-In our Privacy Settings, users have the option to set each of these preferences and allow access either to people they follow, anyone in ZEPETO, or no one.
+In our Privacy Settings, users have the option to set each of these preferences and allow access either to people they follow, people who follow them, both of these groups, anyone in ZEPETO, or no one.

 We encourage parents and guardians to speak to their teens about what preferences are right for them in order to have a safer, fun, and responsible experience.